 In order to be covered for liability and personal accident insurance, your Ontario auto insurance policy needs the OPCF27 (liability for non-owned automobiles) endorsement to be transferable to a rental car.
-Look for similar coverages in your home province.
+Look for the endorsements in your home province (SEF27/QEF27).

-You are a high-risk driver and it is not worth another claim
+You are a high-risk driver and it's not worth another claim

-If you are already paying a lot for car insurance due to accidents and tickets, it's likely not worth making yet another claim with your insurer.
+If you're already paying a lot for car insurance due to accidents and tickets, it's likely not worth making yet another claim with your insurer.
 Buy the insurance to avoid making a claim with your insurer.
 However, know that your insurance company (or any new insurance company) will find out about the collision as it shows up on your motor vehicle record.

 Travelling for business